dhbrand/Projects/tutorials/launcherModule/launcherModule.md

 Then type `./launcherFile.sh`

+This might take a few minutes to install the required R packages generating a lot of output in the terminal.

 You will have 3 new directorys created:
 * *randcsv/* - This is where all the random csv files are stored.
 * *output/* - For the results from the analysis.